+There are no claims against the County, including claims in litigation, which, in the opinion of the County, would have a material adverse effect on the County's financial position.
 There are no suits threatened or pending challenging the legality or validity of the Bonds or the right of the County to sell or issue the Bonds.